Demographics of Russia: Demographic crisis

 After having peaked at 148,689,000 in 1991, the population then decreased, falling to 142,737,196 by 2008.
 Russia has become increasingly reliant on immigration to maintain its population; 2021 had the highest net immigration since 1994, despite which there was a small overall decline from 146.1 million to 145.4 million in 2021, the largest decline in over a decade.

 The natural population had declined by 997,000 between October 2020 and September 2021 (the difference between the number of births and the number of deaths over a period).
 The natural death rate in January 2020, 2021, and 2022 have each been nearly double the natural birth rate.

 Following the Russian invasion of Ukraine in 2022, the demographic crisis in the country has deepened, as the country has suffered high military fatalities while facing renewed human capital flight and brain drain caused by Western mass-sanctions and boycotts.
+The number of Russian men which died due to the Russo-Ukrainian war has been censored by the Russian 2022 war censorship laws.
 In 2022, tens of thousands of tech workers left Russia.
 In 2024, the website of the science journal Science indicated that Russia has seen a multi-year brain drain in the science profession and that salaries are decreasing in the Russian scientific community.
 Many commentators predict that the situation will be worse than during the 1990s.
 Although, a large part of the emigrants have returned home to Russia in a continuing process.

 In March 2023, The Economist reported that "Over the past three years the country has lost around 2 million more people than it would ordinarily have done, as a result of war [in Ukraine], disease and exodus."

 The UN is projecting that the decline that started in 2021 will continue, and if current demographic conditions persist, Russia's population will be 120 million in 50 years, a decline of about 17%.
 In January 2024, the Russian statistics agency Rosstat predicted that Russia's population could drop to 130 million by 2046.